jolars/eulerr/README.md

 ### Shiny app

 eulerr is also available as a shiny app hosted on [shinyapps.io](https://shinyapps.io).
-You can find it [here](https://jolars.shinyapps.io/eulerr/).
+You can find at [jolars.shinyapps.io/eulerr](https://jolars.shinyapps.io/eulerr/).

 Usage
 -----